kmehltretter82/frama-c-linux/KERNEL.md

 keeps fresh hugetlb reads out of the base-page tagged helper.
 With the exact Kbuild command, the checker reports one violation at baseline `guest.c:1051` and none after the series; both bounded Eva runs produce zero alarms.
+The helper-domain checker independently reports one at baseline `guest.c:1036` and none after only patch 4.
+Under an identical QEMU ARM64 MTE/EL2/KVM setup, the baseline reaches the `page_mte_tagged()` debug warning and panics with `panic_on_warn`, while the patch-4 kernel completes the 4096-byte ioctl and exits zero.
+This runtime-confirms the patch-4 defect; patches 1 through 3 remain static candidates.
 The affected ARM64 objects and complete KVM directory compile with `W=1`, including focused no-hugetlb and no-MTE configurations, and all four patches pass strict `checkpatch`.
-Runtime reproducers, architecture testing, maintainer review, and upstream acceptance remain before closure.
+Physical architecture testing, maintainer review, and upstream acceptance remain before closure.

 The vCPU-events candidate has a separate one-patch v1 fix under [`contrib/linux-patches/arm64-kvm-vcpu-events-v1`](contrib/linux-patches/arm64-kvm-vcpu-events-v1/).